All Episodes

 Thank you for being the guardian of our freedom.

-We know the Congress isn't.
+We know that Congress isn't.

 And I want to know if we're protected under the same right of expressing our rights as they are.

-Uh you when you say beat the crap out of them, uh or beat the hell out of them, uh, either one.
+When you say beat the crap out of them or beat the hell out of them, either one, and there is crap and there is hell in both of them.

-Um you'd be physically assaulting them.
+You'd be physically assaulting them.

-And uh, you know, when you burn the flag, the flag's an inanimate object, doesn't have a nerve nervous system, has no feelings, the flag can't be offended or hurt, it can't be wounded or any of that.
+And when you burn the flag, the flag's an inanimate object, doesn't have a nervous system, has no feelings.

-Uh so that you you you um you you understand that.
+So that you understand that.

-I mean, I understand the emotion you want to unless you beat them up with the flag.
+I mean, I understand the emotion you want to, unless you beat them up with the flag.

 Well, you know, the flag does bleed.